adikeshri/adikeshri/README.md

 ### Aditya Keshri

 Lead Software Engineer at [Asper.ai](https://asper.ai), Bangalore, India.
-6+ years building and scaling production systems in domains that don't forgive sloppiness — retail banking, defence-grade autonomous systems, and AI-driven platforms.
+6+ years building and scaling production systems in domains that don't forgive sloppiness - retail investment banking, defence-grade autonomous systems, and AI-driven platforms.

 - Leading architecture and engineering for an AI-driven Agentic OS in the CPG industry at Asper.ai.
 - Previously: defence-grade UAV software at NewSpace Research & Technologies (gimbal and localization algorithms, edge deep-learning acceleration), and retail investment banking systems at Danske Bank.